Biruntha/b7aCentral/stringSort/Package.md

 # Package Overview

 The `stringSort` allows you to perform sorting of a string array.
-Functionality of bucket sort on strings is provided by `sort` function.
-If the strings contain non alphabetic characters, they will get the least precedence when sorting.
+Functionality of bucket sort on arra of strings is provided by `sort` function.
+If the strings in array contain non alphabetic characters, they will get the least precedence when sorting.

 ## Compatibility